RockefellerArchiveCenter/digitization_tasks/README.md

 # digitization tasks
-Create tasks in Asana from new digitization requests in Aeon.
+Create tasks in Asana from new digitization transactions in Aeon.

 ## Dependencies
 - Python 3 (tested on 3.12)